Self-Supervised Learning of Contextual Embeddings for Link Prediction in Heterogeneous Networks: Related Work

-\textbf{Contextual Representations} The authors of \cite{liu2019single} study the ``polysemy'' effect and motivates the need to account for various facets that nodes in a heterogeneous graph participate in.
-However, their methodology still produces a fixed vector for each node in the graph.
-Similarly, the work in \cite{abu2018watch} computes a node's representation by learning the attention distribution over a graph walk context where it occurs.
+Beyond these works, a number of newer approaches and objectives have also emerged.
+The authors of \cite{abu2018watch} compute a node's representation by learning the attention distribution over a graph walk context where it occurs.
 The work presented in \cite{cen2019representation} is a metapath-constrained random walk based method that \textsl{contextualizes} node representations per relation.
-It combines a base embedding derived from global structure (similar to above methods) with a relation-specific component learnt from the metapaths.
-More recently, a GCN-based method \cite{vashishth2019composition} was proposed to jointly learn the embedding of nodes and relations in a heterogeneous graph.
-It uses multiple node-relational embedding composition functions to adapt a node's embedding based on associated relational context.
-Significantly departing from these existing works, our node representation learning problem is formulated on the basis of a subgraph.
-Such contextualization objective distinguishes $\ourSystem$ from \cite{cen2019representation} and \cite{vashishth2019composition}.
-While subgraph-based representation learning objectives have been superficially investigated in the literature \cite{zhang2019hyper}, they do not focus on generating contextual embeddings.
+It combines a base embedding derived from the global structure (similar to above methods) with a relation-specific component learnt from the metapaths.
+In a similar vein, \cite{vashishth2019composition} provides operators to adapt a node's embedding based on the associated relational context. \textbf{Key Distinctions of \ourSystem:} To summarize, the key differences between $\ourSystem$ and existing works are as follows: (i) \textit{Our contextualization objective} is formulated on the basis of a subgraph that distinguishes $\ourSystem$ from \cite{cen2019representation} and \cite{vashishth2019composition}.
+While subgraph-based representation learning objectives have been superficially investigated in the literature \cite{zhang2019hyper}, they do not focus on generating contextual embeddings. (ii) From a \textit{modeling perspective}, our self-supervised approach is distinct from both the metapath-based learning approaches outlined in the \textsl{attention-based methods section} (we learn important metapaths automatically without requiring any user supervision) as well as the clustering-centric multi-aspect approaches discussed in the \textsl{contextual representation learning} category.